specklesystems/speckle-qgis/README.md

 ### QGIS Plugins

-It is not required, but extremelly recommended, to install these plugins from the QGIS Plugin Manager:
+Though it is not required, we recommend installing these plugins from the QGIS Plugin Manager:

-- Plugin Reloader
+- Plugin Reloader (allows you to reload the plugin without restarting QGIS)
-- Remote Debugger
+- Remote Debugger (enables interactive debugging)

-## Debug
+### Debug

 Only *remote debugging* has been successfully set up in PyCharm.
 It should work on other IDE's with some configuration.